 OXYGEN: A main mechanism of injury in back pain is damage to the vascular structures of the spinal discs and joints.
 Smoking constricts these small blood vessels, cutting off nutrients to the tissues.
 DON’T SMOKE!!
 Another way to facilitate nutrition to the spine is to INCREASE CIRCULATION through movement and deep rhythmic breathing…that is what happens when we EXERCISE!

-VARIATION: If we VARY POSITIONS & ACTIVITES of the spine, we can minimize “wear and tear” on the joints as we age; this prevents the advancement of osteoarthritis.
+VARIATION: If we VARY POSITIONS & ACTIVITIES of the spine, we can minimize “wear and tear” on the joints as we age; this prevents the advancement of osteoarthritis.
 Constant compressive forces and repetitive movements create unnecessary damage to the spinal system.
-A variety of exercise and frequent change of positioning helps the spine to be more resilient, so get out of your chair and move often throughout your day!
+A variety of exercises and frequent changes of positioning helps the spine to be more resilient, so get out of your chair and move often throughout your day!

 EXERCISE & EDUCATION: The most important first step is to attain proper POSTURE in all activities of daily living: sitting, standing, sleeping, lifting, exercising.
 MOVEMENT actually helps to keep our joints lubricated and can change the pressure inside our vertebral discs.
 STRENGTHENING MUSCLES of the legs and core (trunk) gives stability to the spine, which prevents injury during activities.
 If we EDUCATE ourselves about spine care, LEARN SUCCESSFUL WAYS TO EXERCISE, and consult with a health care professional if back pain persists more than 7 days, then we can begin the journey of attaining a healthy back.